discourse/message_bus/README.md

 #### Data Retention

 Out of the box Redis keeps track of 2000 messages in the global backlog and 1000 messages in a per-channel backlog.
 Per-channel backlogs get cleared automatically after 7 days of inactivity.
+By default, the backlog will be pruned on every message publication.
+If exact backlog length limiting is not required, the `clear_every` parameter can be set higher to improve performance.

 This is configurable via accessors on the Backend instance.